Voiced by: Bruce Greenwood

 - My God, What Have I Done?: After his actions cause Jason's death, and again, after hearing of Jason's actions as the Red Hood, following Ra's raising him from the dead.

 - Unwitting Instigator of Doom: Twice.
 First, when his hiring of the Joker was ultimately what lead to Jason's murder.
-Second, when he did try to resurrect Jason to try and repair the damage he inadvertantly caused, but his actions turned things worse.
+Second, when he did try to resurrect Jason to try and repair the damage he inadvertantly caused, but his actions only made things worse.